ndmorganresultstack/wb-temp/EMPLOYEE_ROSTER_IMPLEMENTATION.md

 ms authenticator login
 highlight share admin
 no years on birthdays
+left site menu bar should expand on mouseover

 view final for internal labor
 and a edit salary calculation